Happenin'

 Sketching

-With a rough idea of the direction I was heading, I began to play with mobile layouts.
-I was intent on making Happenin' a largely mobile experience - a quick and easy way to make your day more interesting, no matter where you are.
-Users receive notifications when they are walking by an event, which eventually made me think:
+With a rough idea of the direction we were heading, we began to play with mobile and Smartwatch layouts.
+We were intent on making Happenin' a largely mobile experience - a quick and easy way to add excitement to your day, no matter your location.

 Early sketches